 A beautiful coastal walk along the rocky coastal landscapes takes you to the top of the hills overlooking the coastal views of Forster and surrounding areas.
 A beautiful rockpool can be accessed with a step of stairs.
 A naturally carved shallow rockpool is great for swimming as a massive rock wall stops the incoming waves from crashing against the rocks.

 The beach area is mostly rocky and is popular with surfers.
 The walk is easily accessible from the residential and commercial areas in Forster.
 A picnic and kids' play area are located along the beach.

 Watersports in Forster NSW?

-Short driving from the Centennial Walk takes you down to Little Street which is located within a walking distance of boatsheds and boat rental shops.
-This area offers dive training, boat rentals and SUPs.
+Short driving from the Centennial Walk takes you down to Little Street which is located within walking distance of boatsheds and boat rental shops.
+This area offers dive training, boat rentals, and SUPs.
 Party boat hires are very common where boats take 30+ guests and provide food and music on board.
 Weekdays can be a bit slow, but the weekend brings plenty of crowds to Forster.

 Amaroo Cruise offers Whale Watching and Dolphins Watching Tours.
 Check Rates Online.

 Restaurants in Forster?

 Forster has a good mix of restaurants along the waterfront.
 Most cafes are open on the weekend and stay open till late.
 Seafood is definitely a specialty and popular seafood shops including Lobby's Fresh Seafood.